amyhre16/liri-node-app/README.md

 If there is an error in one of the requests, this is also logged in 'log.txt'

 ## How to run LIRI
+* To be able to run LIRI on your own command line, you must have [Node.js](https://nodejs.org/en/download/) installed on your machine.
+* You will also need your own [Twitter API keys](https://apps.twitter.com/app/new).
+	* Once you have your keys, plug them into keys.js.
+* Clone my liri-node-app repository to your terminal.
+* Once you've clone the repository, navigate to the liri-node-app volder, type `npm install` in your command line and press `Enter`.

+Now you can begin running LIRI commands from your terminal!